Glitterbag3000/WingmanReloaded/installation.md

 * Adjust the area to change where it will scan the screenshot
 * Change the "Base Color" to match against
 * Change the variance from the base color it will consider matching
+* Use the coord tool to capture an average color to use
+* Avoid averaging the entire area, instead average the colors of a strip within the area that has little variance.

+> All changes will occur in real time, but all changes will revert when the script resets unless you save to file.

+> Try to avoid matching with the globe frame itself, this will cause it to not change percentage with your health.

 ## Assign Scroll Locations